eoscostarica/sample-nodeos-configs/network-boot-lab.md

 > This can be changed later on using the privileged `set_param` function.
 Read more [here](https://guide.eoscostarica.io/docs/eos-learn/important-functions#set_params).

 ## Start the nodeos Service
 Before starting the nodeos service, it is necessary to create the file `genesis_start.sh`.
-For this, execute the following commands:
+Run the following commands:

 1. Create the file
     ```bash